 It’s also recommended that individuals who wear braces avoid sticky and sugary foods that can attach to brackets and wires and cause significant damage.
 This includes candy, caramel, sodas and other sugary drinks, cake, ice cream, and other desserts.

 While most people do not experience pain from wearing braces, there are exceptions.
-You may experience occasional mild soreness due to the movement of teeth below and above the gum line which can be treated with over-the-counter pain relievers or a warm saltwater mouth rinse.
+You may experience occasional mild soreness due to the movement of teeth below and above the gum line, which can be treated with over-the-counter pain relievers or a warm saltwater mouth rinse.
 You also may experience some soreness after a tightening.
 Some other ways to relieve your pain include:

 If your braces are damaged from food or if your brackets or wires become loose, you’ll need to schedule an appointment with your orthodontist.
 However, there is a temporary fix that can prevent permanent and lasting damage.
 Simply affix a small amount of orthodontic wax to the area until you can make an appointment with your orthodontist to have them repaired.

 You should floss daily, both with braces and after you have them removed.
 Using a waxed floss makes it a little easier, as non waxed floss tends to get stuck on brackets and wires.
 The use of a floss threader will help to thread the floss between the wires.
 Use floss at least 12 inches long, and gently slide it between your teeth up to your gums.

 An alternative way to floss with braces is by using a Waterpik or other similar device that uses water pressure to remove food particles and tartar to prevent plaque buildup which can lead to cavities, gingivitis, tooth loss, and more.
 The Waterpik system is great for anyone who is concerned about their oral health, but especially for children who need additional supervision during brushing or adults and adolescents with braces who have trouble using traditional floss.